devdogio/Inventory-Pro-Docs/docs/API/Serialization.md

 The IItemsSerializer can be implemented to write your own serialization system.
 By default a JSON serializer is added, as JSON is currently the most popular data interchangeable format.

 ## CollectionSaverLoaderBase

+The collection saver loader instigates the saving and loading and is responsible for saving the serialized data 'somewhere'.
+The default uses the Unity PlayerPrefs.

 The abstract class CollectionSaverLoaderBase can be implemented into your own class to create a custom saving / loading system, such as for example, saving & loading to a web API.
 The nice thing about this system is that, if you were to choose to implement your own saving / loading and still wish to use JSON no changes to the serialization have to be made.